The TARDIS lands on an apparently idyllic planet inhabited by the advanced

 When Peter Purves received the contract extension which culminated with

 Black's story on February 24th, it had been with the proviso that this

 would be his last Doctor Who adventure.
 Lloyd and Davis felt that

 his character, Steven Taylor, was rather shallow and did not work well as

-a point of audience identification.
+an object of audience identification.
 At the time, Purves was himself

 beginning to weary of what he felt was Steven's lack of development after